adamsilver/fdpb/03-book-a-flight.md

 - The label is given an `id` attribute which the buttons will use as a description thanks to the `aria-describedby` attribute.
 - The buttons and number input is wrapped in a `div` so that they can be styled as a group underneath the label.
 - The button's `aria-label` attribute will ensure that screen readers read out “Decrement” instead of “minus symbol” (or similar).
 - The button's `aria-describedby` attribute references the aformentioned label's `id` which means it combines with the label text to give screen reader users extra context.
-As there are three fields on the page, this stops users thinking “Decrement - decrement what exactly?”.
+As there are three fields on the page, this stops users thinking “Decrement—decrement what exactly?”.
 - Each button has a `type="button"` attribute which means it won't submit the form when clicked.
 - Clicking increment or decrement updates the status box at the bottom so that screen reader users will hear the change without having to move away from the button (see note below).